 University expansion.
 The University of Texas at Austin has risen significantly in national rankings and research output.
 Rice University in Houston consistently ranks among the top 20 US universities.
 Texas A&M has one of the largest research budgets of any public university in the country.

 Immigration patterns.
-Texas receives significant immigration from Mexico and Central America โ€” which, as noted with California, temporarily suppresses verbal IQ averages while second-generation outcomes tend to reach or exceed national norms.
+Texas receives significant immigration from Mexico and Central America — which, as noted with California, temporarily suppresses verbal IQ averages while second-generation outcomes tend to reach or exceed national norms.

 STEM education investment.
 Texas has significantly increased STEM curriculum investment in its K-12 system over the past decade, with measurable effects on 4th and 8th grade math proficiency scores that directly correlate with fluid IQ development.
+The connection between early STEM exposure and the kind of reasoning measured in standard IQ score ranges is well established in the psychometrics literature.

-What This Means For Individual Texans
+What This Means for Individual Texans

 As with all state IQ data, the most important point is that population averages have no predictive value for any individual.
 A Texan's IQ is determined by their specific genetic endowment, the quality of their education, their nutritional environment in early childhood, the cognitive richness of their home environment, and dozens of other individual factors.

 The state average of 95.7 is a statistical description of a population of 30 million extraordinarily diverse people.
-It tells you essentially nothing about any specific Texan โ€” including you.
+It tells you essentially nothing about any specific Texan — including you.
+What matters for your cognitive development is not your state average but your specific situation — and the only way to know where you actually stand is to take a properly calibrated assessment.

 Advertisement